 Do you rely on access to credit for birthdays or Christmas or when you need to replace essential items?
-Some forms of credit are extremely expensive whilst others provide an easy low cost way to spread the cost
+Some forms of credit are extremely expensive whilst others provide an easy low cost way to spread the cost.

 Many people get into financial difficulties through relying on credit to subsidise low incomes.
 However, most of us use credit at some time in our lives to pay for expensive items or when faced with unexpected expenditure.
-Providing you can afford to repay your credit and the interest rate is not too high.
-Catalogues offering a variety of goods allow you to pay for items in instalments usually over 20 - 38 weeks, or longer for high-priced items.
+Providing you can afford to repay your credit and the interest rate is not too high, there is nothing wrong with buying goods or services on credit.
+Catalogues offer a variety of goods allowing you to pay for items in instalments usually over 20-38 weeks or longer for high-priced items.
 However the cost of the item is likely to be much higher than from discount stores on the high street or via the Internet.